Our Workshops

 • Have access to a computer or technology

-Social coaches receive parallel training to support continued growth at home and in the community.
+Social coaches (for the 11-week workshop) receive parallel training to support continued growth at home and in the community.

 • Each week, neurodiverse young adults (21+) join a supportive, structured group to learn and practice real-world social skills.
 Sessions focus on making and keeping friends, using humor appropriately, handling conflict, navigating conversations, dating, and digital communication.
 Through role-play, group discussion, and weekly practice, participants gain the tools and confidence to build meaningful relationships in everyday life.